Christmas is coming! Are you expecting visitors?

 Christmas is a wonderful time for meeting family we don’t see every day, and each year brings new changes.
 New members of the family as people marry, have children, and even bring along their new dogs.
 Elderly people come to stay as they are now on their own and you don’t want them to be lonely.

 I don’t know about you, but I tend to stay at home with my own small family, as I am not hugely gregarious.
 I like it this way and prefer to have a phone call with family or have a few round at a time rather than have a house full.
 I think Lily, our Dalmatian, appreciates this too.
 Friendly as she is, I know she would be overwhelmed if we had lots of visitors around.
 I think she might struggle to visit someone else’s house too.
-I realised this after we took her to a Cornish cottage on holiday this year; she was very uncertain and insecure.
+I realised this after we took her to a Cornish cottage on holiday; she was very uncertain and insecure.
 I guess that is what comes from living with home birds who aren’t that adventurous.
-She hasn’t really had to do any of this stuff in her four years living with us.
+She hasn’t really had to do any of this stuff in her years of living with us.

 Exciting as it might be for us humans to have large family gatherings, please spare a thought for your dogs at this time.
 Now is the time you really need to be thinking about this!
 Has your dog done this before?
 Was he OK with it?